johnvicencio/XMLCrud/README.md

 # XMLCrud
-Console application about facts repository.
-You can add a question about a fact of the world and enter an factual answer to it.
-It uses C# Console application with XML as the database with CRUD.
+This is a console application that serves as a facts repository.
+Users can add a question about a fact of the world and enter a factual answer to it.
+The application uses C# Console application with XML as the database with CRUD (Create, Read, Update, and Delete) operations.

 # Problem
-Create a C# application that uses a CRUD (Create, Read, Update, and Delete) technique to display, manipulate, and delete data.
-Use a database that can collect records about facts.
-A fact has an Id, Question and Answer columns.
+The task is to develop a C# application that utilizes CRUD operations to display, manipulate, and delete data.
+The application should use a database to store records about facts.
+Each fact should have an Id, Question, and Answer column.

 # Solution
+To solve this problem, a prototype C# application was developed that uses CRUD operations and an XML file to store facts records.
+The application consists of two classes: Fact (which holds properties like Id, Question, and Answer) and FactController (which handles the logic of the application like CRUD operations).
+A console input menu was also created to allow for various CRUD operations, including entering data, displaying data, updating data, deleting data, and exiting the application.

-Build a prototype for a C# application that uses CRUD and an XML file to collect records of facts with Id, Question, and Answer columns.
-The XML file will be the database; a database is simply a collection of data where one can retrieve and use the data (even when it's robusness isn't on par with other databases like MS SQL Server, MySQL, SQLite, and so on).
+The application uses an XML file as its database.
+Each record saved is serialized and deserialized when read.
+Although an XML database may not have the same robustness as other databases like MS SQL Server, MySQL, SQLite, it serves the purpose for this application.

-## Psudo Code
+## Pseudo Code
-1. Create a C# Console (.NET Core) up using Visual Studio
+1. Create a C# Console (.NET Core) up using Visual Studio.
-2. Name it XMLCrud
+2. Name the application XMLCrud.
-3. Create two classes: Fact (that will holds properties: Id, Question, Answer) and FactController (that handles the logic of the application like CRUD)
+3. Create two classes: Fact (that holds properties: Id, Question, Answer) and FactController (that handles the logic of the application like CRUD).
-4. Create an console input menu for doing various CRUD: 1.
+4. Create a console input menu for various CRUD operations: 1.
 Enter data, 2.
 Display data, 3.
 Update data, 4.
 Delete data, 0.
-To exit the application
+To exit the application.
-5. Use an XML file: every records saved are serialized and deserialized when read.
+5. Use an XML file as the database.
+Every record saved is serialized and deserialized when read.

 ## What is XML?
-XML formats data into a hierarchy and represents data that it holds.
-HTML also has elmenets into a hierarchy that represents data.
-But XML describes the content rather than desribes the content.
-The XML 'file' is itself 'the database' in this case, because it has the data (each record has Id, Question, and Answer).
+XML stands for Extensible Markup Language, and it is a markup language that formats data into a hierarchy and represents the data that it holds.
+Although HTML also has elements that represent data in a hierarchy, XML describes the content rather than describes the content.
+In this application, the XML file itself serves as the database because it contains data for each record, which includes the Id, Question, and Answer.

-## Working with the application
+## Using the application
-1. Run the application
+1. Run the application.
-2. A terminal window will show a menu to select
+2. A terminal window will show a menu for selection.
-3. Enter or follow the instruction on the screen
+3. Follow the instructions on the screen to perform various CRUD operations.
-4. Press 0 to exit the applicaiton
+4. Press 0 to exit the application.